 The Cause of Food Allergies and Intolerances

-Technically, an allergy is an overcompensation of the body’s immune system when confronted with something that the body views as an invader.
-In the case of food allergies, the immune system stops recognizing certain foods as being “safe” to consume.
-It is known that an individual can be allergic or intolerant to any food.
+Technically, an allergy is an overcompensation by the body’s immune system when confronted with something that the body views as an invader.
+In the case of food allergies, the immune system recognizes a certain food as not being safe to consume.
+Eight foods account for 90% of all food allergies: milk, eggs, peanuts, tree nuts (e.g. walnut, cashew), fish, shellfish, soy, and wheat.
+Apparently, a person can be allergic or intolerant to any food.
 Food intolerance is a digestive issue rather than an immune response.

 Uncooked pizza dough.

 Similar to food allergies, I hypothesize that a food intolerance, which manifests as a stomachache, is caused by continually eating a food in its raw or undercooked form.
 So the initial exposure to the food was fine—there is no allergic reaction.
 Also, the food is not tainted with bacteria or viruses, it is merely raw or undercooked.
 The most common culprits of food intolerance are probably milk and wheat, a.k.a. lactose intolerance and gluten intolerance, respectively.
 For milk, I blame the USPHS/FDA’s low pasteurization requirements for everyday milk.
 As for wheat, I believe we are just bad at baking and often under-bake dough.